adamglenn/ur-admissions/content/articles/eberly-mathematics-professor-conducting-research-at-max-planck-institute-for-mathematics.md

   - _bookshop_name: design-system/column/rich-text
     text: >-

+      PIM is recognized as a leading center for pure mathematics, a field that supports all applied mathematical advancements.
+Celikbas’ work is focused on commutative and homological algebra, key areas that contribute to fields such as algebraic geometry, number theory and coding theory.
 A simple paragraph with an ID attribute.
       {: #para-one}

       > A blockquote with a title